tkherman/Scheduling-Simulator/README.md

 >       since that creates two processes and you would only have direct control
 >       of `/bin/sh` rather than `command`
 >
+>       - we will be using fork, exec, wait and get pid of the new process from
+>         fork
+>
 >   - How will you implement preemption?
 That is, how will you **stop** or
 >     **pause** a running process?

+        -UNSURE
+        -we do not think we can simply send the SIGSTOP signal to the process since it might not necessarily stop, but we are unsure how to approach this
 >
 >   - How will you **resume** a process that has been preempted?
 >